Grievance

 2.5 At any stage in the procedure, subject to the agreement of all parties concerned, there may be a suspension in proceedings to facilitate mediation (see 3 below), fact-finding or other non-adversarial discussions with the aim of promoting resolution of the case.

-2.6 At any stage in the procedure, the manager dealing with the grievance may, at his/her discretion, defer consideration of the grievance if other activities which are relevant to the substance of the grievance are pending or in progress.
+2.6 At any stage in the procedure, the manager dealing with the grievance may, at their discretion, defer consideration of the grievance if other activities which are relevant to the substance of the grievance are pending or in progress.
 In such cases the parties to the grievance will be advised of the reason for deferring consideration.

 2.7 If, on investigation, the grievance is found to be vexatious or trivial the manager may dismiss it without further consideration.
 The employee will be advised accordingly.